Soccer-Unstoppable Kane gives Spurs 2-0 win at Nottingham Forest | Sports-Games

 In between, Kane uncharacteristically missed a penalty following a handball on the line by Forest's Steve Cook.
 Kane's shot was brilliantly saved by Dean Henderson at full-stretch, making up for his failure to stop the first-half goal.
 Spurs' third victory in four games, plus one draw, left them third in the Premier League on 10 points - two behind north London rivals Arsenal who have had a flawless start.

-Kane acknowledged the pressure Forest put them under for long periods and said Spurs had plenty of room for improvement.
-"We’ve had a great pre-season, we’re feeling fit but we’re not quite showing it yet.
+Kane acknowledged the pressure Forest put them under for long periods and said Spurs had plenty of room for improvement despite their impressive string of results.
+"We've had a great pre-season, we're feeling fit but we're not quite showing it yet.
 We are still winning games and becoming stronger as the game goes on," he said.

 "It's a long season left, we're still grinding out wins when we're not playing our best ...
 We've got a fantastic manager, we've got a really strong squad.
 We're in a good place."
 'WE SUFFERED'

+"We didn`t get anything from it, so the overriding feeling is one of disappointment.
+But the performance was good, we really took the game to Spurs," said Forest manager Steve Cooper.
+"We don`t want to be in awe of these big teams but take them head on."
+Spurs, though, are the counter-attack masters, and in reality both Kane and strike partner Son Heung-min could have struck more.

 Spurs manager Antonio Conte screamed constantly at his charges throughout the game but could have few complaints at how they stood up to Forest's passion in a raucous atmosphere on a sunny summer afternoon beside the River Trent.
-As well as the headline-stealing Kane, Conte will be delighted with the contribution of midfielder Kulusevski who has provided 10 assists since his debut in February, the highest of anyone in the Premier League during that time.
+As well as the headline-stealing Kane, whom he called "our reference point in every moment", Conte will be delighted with the contribution of midfielder Kulusevski.
+He has provided 10 assists since his debut in February, the highest of anyone in the Premier League during that time.

 ($1 = 0.8513 pounds)